marsggbo/EAGAN/README.md

 ### 3. Searched architecture

-./exps/best_G.npy is the best searched generator genotype that can be trained on cifar10 and stl10 datasets.
-Its details have been presented in the paper Fig.3.
+- `./exps/best_G.npy` is the best searched generator genotype that can be trained on cifar10 and stl10 datasets, presented in the paper Fig.3.
-./exps/cifar10_D.npy and ./exps/stl10_D.npy is the best searched discriminator genotype for cifar10 and stl10 datasets respectively, and their details can be found in the paper Fig.4.
+- `./exps/cifar10_D.npy` and `./exps/stl10_D.npy` are the best searched discriminator genotypes for cifar10 and stl10 datasets respectively, and their details can be found in the paper Fig.4.

 ## Fully train